Alaska Traditions, Native Culture and Holidays

 As has often been the case throughout the world, some of Alaska's cultural traditions have evolved in response to its natural circumstances.
 For example, during the summertime, the state's northerly latitude means it experiences very long days and very short nights, with cities and villages north of the Arctic Circle experiencing 24 hours of sunshine.
 Not surprisingly, Alaskan natives have long taken advantage of this midnight sun, which is now integral to many of their most important cultural celebrations.

 Many such celebrations, of course, are within families or groups of friends and don't have any official recognition.
-Think: late-night hikes or a camping trip that turns into an all-night celebration because it never really gets dark enough to sleep.
+Think late-night hikes or a camping trip that turns into an all-night celebration because it never really gets dark enough to sleep.
 Another all-night tradition?
 Fishing trips that last until the morning.
 Although it's fun, this one isn't the slam-dunk you might think it is.
 Since fish are as sensitive to the extra light as humans are, they aren't sitting ducks!
 Other Alaskans stay closer to home, barbecuing in their backyards well past their typical bedtimes.

-Other traditions lean more heavily on Alaskan native culture.
-In Juneau, Alaska's state capital, members of the Haida, Tlingit and Tsimshian communities take to the streets every other June for the aptly named "Celebration."
-This festival, which is one of the most interesting things in Alaska, sees participants wearing typical costumes of their peoples and performing generations-old songs and dances.
+This festival, which is among the most interesting in Alaska, sees participants wearing typical costumes of their peoples and performing generations-old songs and dances.
 If you're lucky enough to attend, you'll have the opportunity not only to enjoy performances but to sample foods and purchase handicrafts that might be difficult to find on your own as a traveler.

-Dreaming of experiencing the Alaska summer solstice?
-While the entire warm season is a time of jubilance in Alaska, there is a formal summer solstice celebration that’s great for the whole family.
-Once again, for some Alaskans, this simply entails making a point of taking part in summer traditions outdoors and in their own backyards on June 21, when even southern parts of the state enjoy around 22 hours of daylight.
+For some Alaskans, this simply entails making a point of taking part in summer traditions outdoors and in their own backyards on June 21, when even southern parts of the state enjoy around 22 hours of daylight.
 In larger cities, you may be able to partake in street festivals.
 For example, in Fairbanks — the main gateway to Denali National Park — the Midnight Sun Festival takes place every year on the Sunday closest to the solstice, when the city basks in light for 24 full hours.

 Alaska's Top Winter Traditions